marcantondahmen/automad-airmad/README.md

 ### Image Sliders

 In case your table has an attachement field, you can use the `{{#slider fields.images}}` helper function to create an image slider containing all provided images as that are listed in a field called `fields.images`.
+By default the slide will have an aspect ratio of 1:1 &mdash; in other words a height of 100% relative to the width.
+You can pass an optional second argument to the helper to define a custom height as follows:

+    {{#slider fields.images 75%}}

 ### Record Data in Linked Tables